AaqibhafeezKhan/i18n-Translations-missing-script/README.md

 install dependencies with npm i. launch script with npm start.
 After npm start script is launched, it will create missed-translations.json file with all missed translations.

+Notes
+Since some words translated the same in all languages in project (like "Ok"), it will be handful to create white list for such cases.